oforiwaasam/bookshelf2/README.md

 - 📝 Setting up SSH for GitHub for my MacBook
     - Use GitHub's steps for the setup: https://docs.github.com/articles/generating-an-ssh-key/
     - This walkthrough video I found on Youtube will really helf (for Mac users): https://youtu.be/nZYJKXXMvkM
+- How to install and use MDBootstrap to create responsive websites

 ## 🚀 Demo